 Through this intriguing and haunting story, readers will gain insights into the history and folklore of Vermont, as well as the power of superstition and the human need to find meaning in inexplicable events.
 Whether you believe in curses or not, the story of the Hayden family is sure to captivate and intrigue.

-The Hayden Family Curse – Albany, VT
+The Cursed Hayden Family of Albany, VT

 In 1910, a horse drawn hearse carried the final remains of William Henry Hayden, last in the male line of his family, along the South Albany Road, to the village cemetery.
 Curtains were drawn across the mansion’s windows in tribute, even though the extravagantly furnished house had remained without a tenant for nearly 20 years.
 Some would remember Mercie Dale’s curse upon the family that the Hayden family name would die and pass into oblivion.
 What would happen now to the vacant, dark mansion with its wide fields and impressive barns?
 Was there a hidden family fortune and if so, where had it been secreted away?

-within the final resting place of Henry Hayden.
+within the final resting place of Henry Hayden?

 Over the years, William acquired so much land that in 1823 he found himself in serious financial trouble.
 His mother-in-law, Mercie Dale had given him money over the years to help but it had never been repaid while he continued to ask for more.
 Suspicion set in and Mercie Dale became victim to a long illness, accusing William of poisoning her.